AAC & Literacy

 5. The right to lifelong educational opportunities incorporating literacy instruction and use.
 Literacy educational opportunities, regardless of when they are provided, have potential to provide power that cannot be taken away.

-6. The right to have teachers and other services providers who are knowledgeable about literacy instruction methods and principles.
+6. The right to have teachers and other service providers who are knowledgeable about literacy instruction methods and principles.

 • Methods include but are not limited to instruction, assessment, and the technologies required to make literacy accessible to individuals with disabilities.